Nekkar ASA Renews Share Buy-Back Program

 - Make smarter investments with weekly expert stock picks from the Smart Investor Newsletter

-Nekkar ASA has renewed its share buy-back program, aiming to purchase up to 10,742,711 shares with a budget of NOK 100 million.
-The program, managed independently by Pareto Securities, is set to conclude by May 30, 2025, and has already seen the acquisition of 166,796 shares in week 46 of 2024.
-This move is part of Nekkar’s strategy to utilize its financial resources for corporate purposes.
+Nekkar ASA has announced a renewal of its share buy-back program, aiming to purchase up to 10.7 million shares with a budget of NOK 100 million.
+The program, executed by Pareto Securities, has already seen the acquisition of 129,153 shares at an average price of NOK 9.8960 per share during the 47th week of 2024.
+This strategic move is intended to serve corporate purposes and enhance shareholder value.

 For further insights into DE:0TT stock, check out TipRanks’ Stock Analysis page.